percona/percona-xtradb-cluster/doc/source/wsrep-status-index.rst

 Shows the comma-separated list of incoming node addresses in the cluster.

+.. variable:: wsrep_ist_receive_status

+Displays the progress of IST for joiner node.
+If IST is not running, the value is blank.
+If IST is running, the value is the percentage of transfer completed.

 .. variable:: wsrep_last_committed

 Sequence number of the last committed transaction.